 Test Case # 1:

-Retrieve airplanes and airport information.
-The information contains the airplane name and type and its airport name and location.
+Retrieve aeroplanes and airport information.
+The information contains the airplane’s name and type as well as its airport name and location.

 Expected Result:

-The information will be retrieved containing the airplane name and type and its airport name and location.
+The information will be retrieved containing the airplane name and type, as well as its airport name and location.

 Actual Results: